wp-plugins/spectoos-testimonials/readme.txt

 **Main Features**

-*   Display your LinkedIn Recommendations with zero effort.
+*   Display your LinkedIn Recommendations on your website with just a few clicks.
-*   Select contacts from your LinkedIn network.
+*   Ask your LinkedIn contacts for new testimonials.
 *   A 5-step wizard to help you create the testimonials widget for the first time.
-*   An easy-to-use dashboard to manage testimonials (approve, reject, view stats).
+*   An easy-to-use dashboard to manage testimonials (approve, reject, request edit, and more).
+*	Get performance stats of your widget (including impressions, clicks, the most clicked testimonial, and more).
 *   An embeddable stunning widget with rotating faces and clickable testimonials that you can add to any page on your website.
 *	A public testimonials page you can share with others.
 *	Shortcode ready.